Edikoyo-Jam/Jamjar/README.md

 Prerequisites:
 - docker

 If you want to start up the frontend using docker instead of what is above (either for development or for a production site) you can run `docker compose up --build -d` to build the image and then run it in the background.
-This will need to be done after any changes you make to rebuilt the image
+This will need to be done after any changes you make to rebuild the image